trxrse12/energy-usage/NOTES.md

 7. Once the new scalable architecture is in place (see point 6.), add unit tests to test the validator, the engine and the rute handler.
 Also add unit tests for the middleware (not very detailed in here, just some simple examples).

-8. add the next end point, GET /readings
+8. add the next end point, GET /readings, with the associated E2E tests (for the sake of brevity, skipped the associated unit tests, as they will be similar to the POST /readings)

+9. add the next end point, GET /monthly

 Obs.
 Here are some practical observations: